 The vast differences between writers only reveal the nature of writing.
 There’s no right way.
 It’s difficult, and it’s personal.
 In On Writing Well, William Zinsser wrote, “Some people write by day, others by night.
 Some people need silence, others turn on the radio.
 Some write by hand, some by word processor, some by talking into a tape recorder.
 Some people write their first draft in one long burst and then revise; others can’t write the second paragraph until they have fiddled endlessly with the first.”

-Writing Advice is for Everyone.
+Writing Advice is for Everyone

 The whole point of writing advice, and this website, is to help people write well.
-When writers share good principles, they’re not trying to encourage you to write like they do.
+When writers share good principles, they’re not trying to encourage you to write as they do.
 They want you to write like yourself.
 Only you can do that.
 Following writing principles just helps you communicate what you have to say with more clarity and strength.

 And you can always break the ‘rules.’
-But break them after you understand them, and after you’ve practiced them.
-It means you’re breaking the rules from a point of authority, not ignorance.
+But break them after you understand them and after you’ve practiced them.
+It means you’re breaking the rules from the point of authority, not ignorance.
 This is how every successful rule-breaker has done it.
 And you can do it too.
 But begin with an open mind, and read writing advice with some trust that it’s here to improve you, not stifle your creativity.

 Does writing advice work?
 Absolutely.
 I believe it’s possible to learn and improve as a writer, and no matter what you pick up from other writers, you will never lose yourself.